ZhengyuZhao/Adi-Red-Scene/README.md

 **Note**

-The codes include PyTorch scripts in python 3.6, and Matlab scripts written with the version MATLAB 2016b.
+The main code file titled "DisMap_generation_per_image.py" is written with PyTorch in python 3.6, and another file titled "Discover_patches_per_image.m" is written with MATLAB.

 ### Citation